lucidqdreams/vnetpeering/README.md

     -  PowerShell DSC
 	-  Custom Script Extension

 This template provides default values for VNet naming and IP addressing.
 It requires a password for the administrator (rrasadmin) and also offers the ability to use your own storage blob with SAS token.
 Be careful to keep these values within legal ranges as deployment may fail.
-The powershell DSC script that is executed via the custom script extension on each RRAS VM.
-This script installs RRAS and all required dependent services and features, and configures the IKEv2 IPSec tunnel between the two RRAS servers with a shared key.
+The powershell DSC package is executed on each RRAS VM and installing routing and all required dependent services and features.
+This DSC can be customized further if needed.
+The custom script extension run the following script and Add-Site2Site.ps1 configures the VPNS2S tunnel between the two RRAS servers with a shared key.

 ![alt text](https://github.com/lucidqdreams/vnetpeering/blob/master/Images/S2SVPNTunnelDetailed.jpg)